wpilibsuite/frc-docs/source/docs/software/advanced-gradlerio/profiling-with-visualvm.rst

 Profiling with VisualVM
 =======================

-This document is intended to familiarize the reader with the diagnostic tool that is `VisualVM <https://visualvm.github.io/>`__.
+This document is intended to familiarize the reader with the diagnostic tool that is `VisualVM <https://visualvm.github.io/>`__ for debugging Java robot programs.
 VisualVM is a tool for profiling JVM based applications, such as viewing why an application is using a large amount of memory.
 This document assumes the reader is familiar with the *risks* associated with modifying their robot `build.gradle`.
 This tutorial also assumes that the user knows basic terminal/commandline knowledge.

 Unpacking VisualVM
 ------------------

 To begin, `download VisualVM <https://visualvm.github.io/download.html>`__ and unpack it to the WPILib installation folder.
 The folder is located at ``~/wpilib/`` where ``~`` indicates the users home directory.
-On Windows, this is ``C:\\users\\public\\wpilib``.
+On Windows, this is ``C:\Users\Public\wpilib``.

 Setting up Gradle
 -----------------